 How to build a strong nonprofit budget

-A strong, inclusive budget development process is key to the successful development of an organizational budget.
-Establish a team that is appropriate to your organization’s size and structure.
+A strong, inclusive development process is key to the successful development of an organizational budget.
+Establish a team that is appropriate to your nonprofit’s size and structure.
 Since nonprofits invest heavily in the programs of the organization, program managers are good team members that will provide the core of the program budget.
-Involving them in the budget process naturally leads to accountability of managing to their program budget.
-Build the budget off the organization’s strategic priorities and set a timeline, working backwards, from the Board’s approval date.
+Involving them in the budget process naturally leads to the accountability of managing to their program budget.
+Build the budget off of the organization’s strategic priorities and set a timeline, working backward, from the Board’s approval date.
 Once the budget is approved by the Board, establish a regular monitoring process that reviews actual expenses to budget.
 This is also a great way to create accountability with program managers by ensuring they review their budget to actuals for each program on a monthly basis and establish corrective actions if necessary.